awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 ### Instructions

-You can run this Java code example from within your Java IDE.
+You can run this Kotlin code example from within your IDE.

 #### Get started with geospatial jobs and pipelines